aprettyloner/aws-kubeflow-workshop/content/setup/portal.md

 weight: 3
 ---

+### Logout of any AWS Consoles in all Browser Tabs
+If you don't logout, the following instructions will not work properly.

+**Please logout of all AWS Console sessions in all browser tabs.**

 ### Login to AWS Workshop Portal

-This workshop creates an AWS acccount and a Cloud9 environment.
+This workshop creates an ephemeral AWS acccount for you to use only for this workshop.

+**This account will be torn down and not accessible 1 hour after the workshop.**

 You will need the **Participant Hash** provided upon entry, and your email address to track your unique session.

 Connect to the portal by clicking the button or browsing to [https://dashboard.eventengine.run/](https://dashboard.eventengine.run/).
 The following screen shows up.